-The European interceptor site will host up to ten silo-based long-range interceptors located in central Europe (2011-2013).
+Under previous plans, the European interceptor site was to have hosted up to ten silo-based long-range interceptors located in central Europe (2011-2013).
 On February 2, 2008 Poland's foreign minister, Radek Sikorski, said his country had agreed in principle to allow a U.S. missile defense system in the country.

 In July 2007 Warsaw and Washington were reported to have determined the location of the future U.S. missile base in Poland and were to announce their decision in the near future.
 The location on the technical level had already decided, and there were a few issues, including the size of the base and manning levels for the site, were still being discussed.
 The Polish government never confirmed it, but the likely site for the base is Redzikowo Airport a disused airstrip in Slupsk near the Baltic Sea coast.

-Ten interceptors proposed to be based in Poland.
-These ground-based interceptors, nearly identical to those in Alaska and California, would be housed in underground silos in an interceptor field about the size of a football field.
-As with the interceptors based in Alaska and California, these interceptors are designed only for defensive purposes and employ small hit-to-kill vehicles (weighing about 75 kilograms) instead of explosives to destroy their targets at collision speeds in excess of 7 km per second and at more than 200 km above the earth's surface.
+Ten interceptors were proposed to be based in Poland.
+These ground-based interceptors would be housed in underground silos in an interceptor field about the size of a football field.
+As with the interceptors based in Alaska and California, these interceptors were designed only for defensive purposes and employ small hit-to-kill vehicles (weighing about 75 kilograms) instead of explosives to destroy their targets at collision speeds in excess of 7 km per second and at more than 200 km above the earth's surface.

-The interceptors planned for Poland are nearly identical to the three-stage interceptors based in the U.S. except that they are a two-stage variant that is quicker, lighter, and better suited for the engagement ranges and timelines for Europe.
-The silos that house the ground-based interceptors have substantially smaller dimensions (e.g., diameter and length) than those used for offensive missiles, such as the U.S. Minuteman III ICBM.
+The interceptors planned for Poland were nearly identical to the three-stage interceptors based in the US except that they were a two-stage variant that is quicker, lighter, and better suited for the engagement ranges and timelines for Europe.
+The silos that house the ground-based interceptors had substantially smaller dimensions (e.g., diameter and length) than those used for offensive missiles, such as the U.S. Minuteman III ICBM.
 Any modification would require extensive, lengthy, and costly changes that would be clearly visible to any observer.

 |Join the GlobalSecurity.org mailing list|